What Is Pleural Mesothelioma?

 Pleural Mesothelioma Life Expectancy

 Pleural mesothelioma patients have an average life expectancy of 18 months after diagnosis.
-However, many patients go on to live far longer than this average.
+However, this is just an average.
+Many patients go on to live far longer and with a better quality of life thanks to the right treatment and support.

-Pleural mesothelioma survival rates vary depending on factors such as the stage of the disease, the patient’s age, and the type of treatment received.
+The survival rate for pleural mesothelioma varies based on the stage of the disease, the patient’s age, the type of treatment received, and other factors.

 ---|---|